usaid-cs/yesterday-i-learned/random.md

+- It is hard to find a country that offers [true, universal free healthcare for everyone](https://www.internationalinsurance.com/health/countries-free-healthcare.php).
+It is either not completely free or not universal. [**USA is number one**](https://en.wikipedia.org/wiki/List_of_countries_with_universal_health_care) when it comes to offering healthcare that is neither free nor universal.
+- ["It's not worth living in a world where China controls my country's art"](https://www.theguardian.com/tv-and-radio/2019/oct/08/we-good-now-china-south-park-creators-issue-mock-apology-after-show-reportedly-censored), South Park.
+"Don't do it then, no one's forcing you to perform your art in China", a Chinese woman.
 - Being gay is decriminalised in China [since 1997](https://en.wikipedia.org/wiki/LGBT_rights_in_China), and declassified as a mental illness in 2001.
 Still a lot of stigma though.
 - A dude/dudette named 苍井翔太 is known for being able to [voice women characters](https://www.youtube.com/watch?v=PNSnbjPKG5k) with varying breast sizes.
 - A ["people mover"](https://en.wikipedia.org/wiki/People_mover) specifically refers to small, automatic driverless trains, frequently found in airport terminals and theme parks.